How to Recycle/Repurpose Your Old Mattresses and Toppers?

 If you are planning to buy a new mattress, you can donate the old one to relatives, friends, or even charities that accept used mattresses.

-But, before you consider donating, make sure that your old mattress is in good condition.
+But before you consider donating, make sure that your old mattress is in good condition.
 It will likely have some minor wear and tear, but local charities and non-government organizations may not accept it if it has any major defects.

 It is a non-profit organization that aims to provide sustainable and affordable living for people in need.
 They accept different types of household furnishings, including used mattresses.

 If you're looking to donate through this organization, just reach out to their closest "ReStore" branch.
-You can check their pick-up services availability or drop your donation off in person.
+You can check their pick-up services availability or drop off your donation in person.

 This leading social service agency provides low-income families with home furnishings such as mattresses, beds, tables, and more at little to no cost.